Dil Lagi: Episodes

-Soundtrack
+Production

-The title song was sung by Rahat Fateh Ali Khan.
-The music was composed by Sahir Ali Bagga and the lyrics were written by Faiza Iftikhar.
+Iman Ali was offered the protagonist role in the series, however she declined it due to her reluctance to work in summers.

 Broadcast and availability

 The show was dubbed in Arabic under the title الحب المستحیل and is available as VOD on shahid.net.
 The show is also available on MX Player app.
 It was also aired on ARY Digital's sister channel ARY Zindagi.

 Reception

-The series received acclaim due to its script, performances and stong female protagonist.
+The series received acclaim due to its script, performances and strong female protagonist.
 The Nation praised the writing for breaking the gender stereotypes.
-DAWN Images praised the writing for the depiction of family values, women bonds and stong female protagonist, which was rare on television at that time.
+DAWN Images praised the writing for the depiction of family values, women bonds and strong female protagonist, which was rare on television at that time.
 The misogynistic elements of the plotline were however criticized.